zilishen/documentation/content/controller/analytics/metrics/overview-metrics-metadata.md

 ---
-aliases:
-- /analytics/metrics/reference/overview-metrics-metadata/
-authors: []
-categories:
-- analytics
-date: "2020-10-26T15:32:41-06:00"
 description: Understanding how the NGINX Controller Agent collects and reports metrics and metadata.
 docs: DOCS-536
 doctypes:
 - reference
-draft: false
-journeys:
-- researching
-- getting started
-- using
-personas:
-- devops
-- netops
-- secops
-- support
-roles:
-- admin
-- user
-- read-only
 tags:
 - docs
 title: 'Overview: Metrics and Metadata'